AirAlert-WR/IoT_controller/README.md

 ## Configuration

-The central config file, saved under **config.ini**, consists of the following sections
+The central configuration file, saved under **config.ini**, consists of the sections listed below.

+> !!!ATTENTION!!!
+> Even if not accessible or potentially incorrectly filled, the program **start normally**, without any hesitation.
+> This is done by placing **default hard-coded values** inside erronous or missing places, while saving it after correction.

 ### mqtt